Vanadium(III) chloride: Complexes

 VCl3 forms colorful adducts and derivatives with a broad scale of ligands.
-VCl3 dissolves in water to give the hexahydrate, but the formula is deceptive.
-The salt is described by the formula [VCl2(H2O)4]Cl.2H2O.
+VCl3 dissolves in water to give the aquo complexes.
+From these solutions, the hexahydrate [VCl2(H2O)4]Cl.2H2O crystallizes.
 In other words, two of the water molecules are not bound to the vanadium, whose structure resembles the corresponding Fe(III) derivative.
-Removal of the two bound chloride ligands from [VCl2(H2O)4]+ in aqueous solution gives the green ion [V(H2O)6]3+.
+Removal of the two bound chloride ligands gives the green hexaaquo complex [V(H2O)6]3+.

-With tetrahydrofuran, VCl3 forms the red/pink complex VCl3(THF)3.
+With tetrahydrofuran, VCl3 forms the red/pink complex VCl3(THF)3, and the red complex [VCl3(THF)2]2.
+Reduction of VCl3(THF)3 gives [(V(THF)3)2Cl3]2[Zn2Cl6], Caulton's reagent".

 Vanadium(III) chloride reacts with acetonitrile to give the green adduct VCl3(MeCN)3.
 When treated with KCN, VCl3 converts to [V(CN)7]4− (early metals commonly adopt coordination numbers greater than 6 with compact ligands).
 Complementarily, larger metals can form complexes with rather bulky ligands.
 This aspect is illustrated by the isolation of VCl3(NMe3)2, containing two bulky NMe3 ligands.
+Vanadium(III) chloride is able to form complexes with other adducts, such as pyridine or triphenylphosphine oxide.

 Organometallic derivatives

-Vanadium(III) chloride as its thf complex is a precursor toV(mesityl)3.
+Vanadium(III) chloride as its thf complex is a precursor to V(mesityl)3.